electric-eloquence/fp-template-compiled/README.md

 P.S.
 While "%7B" and "%7D" literally decode to "{" and "}", it is likely that
 they will be used as keys for stashes in languages that do not use curly braces to demarcate tags.

+The output HTML will be formatted by [js-beautify](https://github.com/beautify-web/js-beautify).
+To override the default configurations, add a .jsbeautifyrc file at the root of Fepper.